 Found up on the Buda half of the Hungarian capital, Fisherman’s Bastion is a short terrace on Castle Hill.
 Taking no more than five minutes to walk from one side to the other, you’ll find yourself spending much more time there thanks to be unforgettable views of the city found from it.

-9. Free in Edinburgh: Conquer Arthur’s Seat
+9. Edinburgh: Conquer Arthur’s Seat

 While it mightn’t be the most relaxing way to spend a couple of hours, if you’re looking for views you won’t forget in a hurry climb Arthur’s Seat.
 The main peak in Holyrood Park which can be accessed by walking to the bottom of the Royal Mile, it is the remains of an extinct volcano.
 Depending on your fitness levels, the climb should take just under an hour.
 If you’re looking for views of the city but without such hard a climb, go to Carlton Hill instead.